ritschmaster/creation-date-fixer/README.md

 ## Dependencies

 This application currently supports macOS only.
+More platforms can be supported easily by adding the necessary code to update a file's creation date using the platform's specific toolset and test it afterwards.
+If you are willing to test it on your platform then I am willing to implement it.

 ## Code